Optical Heterodyne Detection

 A useful modification is balanced homodyne detection, where two photodiodes (Figure 2) are used after a beam splitter with precisely 50% reflectivity, and the sum and difference of photocurrents are electronically obtained.
 If the signal port is blocked, the difference of photocurrents exhibits the shot noise level of the local oscillator beam, even if the actual noise level of that beam is different.
 The latter noise level can be obtained in addition by taking the sum of the photocurrents.
 That sum exhibits the same noise as for direct detection of the local oscillator beam with a single photodiode.
 The homodyne setup provides the difference signal in addition, which allows one to conveniently compare the actual noise with the shot noise limit.
 For amplitude-squeezed light, the sum of the photocurrents exhibits a lower noise than the difference.
 In many squeezed-light experiments, the degree of squeezing is measured with the homodyne technique.

 A possible interpretation of the situation without signal input is that the setup then measures vacuum noise.
-This is because although no photons can enter the signal input port, there are still vacuum fluctuations of the electric field.
+This is because although no photons can enter the signal input port, there are still vacuum fluctuations in the electric field.
 The measured local oscillator shot noise is interpreted as being caused not by the local oscillator beam, but rather by the vacuum noise [9].
 This interpretation is supported by the fact that amplitude-squeezed light at the signal input can reduce that noise level.
 These findings are in conflict with the earlier (and still widespread) idea that shot noise is intrinsic to the detection process rather than a property of the light field.

 Heterodyne Measurements with Pulsed Beams